-To deal with typical retailers’ pain points, such as poor brand awareness and loyalty, buyer’s remorse, and tough competition.
+To deal with typical retailers’ pain points such as low sales, poor brand awareness and loyalty, buyer’s remorse, and tough competition.

-Digital agencies know that pain points are opportunities.
-That is why they offer innovative solutions for typical problems of retailers.
+Digital agencies know that pain points are their opportunities.
+That is why they can offer innovative solutions for typical problems of retailers.
 The best digital agencies can offer extraordinary solutions, such as augmented reality advertising and marketing.
-That is why LEGO, Pepsi, l’Oreal, GAP, Zara, Axe, Danone, Allo, Ikea go to digital agencies that know what AR is and how it can be used.
+That is what LEGO, l’Oreal, GAP, Zara, Axe, Danone, Allo, Ikea use augmented reality apps for marketing.

-I’ve analyzed the most typical “pains” of retailers according to Forbes, Kissmetrics, Nasdaq blog, and HubSpot to make one unexpected conclusion: most retailers’ troubles are in the past already.
-Technological solutions, such as augmented reality, used by top world brands can deal with most of them.
+I’ve analyzed the most typical “pains” of retailers according to Forbes, Kissmetrics, and Nasdaq to make one unexpected conclusion: most retailers’ troubles are in the past already.
+Technological solutions, such as augmented reality, that used by top world brands can deal with most of them.

 Before speaking about retailers’ pain points, I feel I need to tell a few words about augmented reality.
 Let’s face the truth, most people don’t know what it is.

-Augmented reality (AR) is the overlay of digital information onto the physical world.
+Augmented reality (AR) is the overlay of digital information onto physical world.
 It’s what people would call magic centuries ago.
 If played Pokemon Go, you have a general idea about AR.
-If you are not into AR gaming, you should look at this picture.
-AR allows you to see 3D models or animations overlaid on the physical environment with the help of a smartphone or a tablet.
+If you are not into AR gaming, it’s easy if you look at this picture.
+AR allows you to see 3D models or animations overlaid on physical environment with the help of a smartphone or a tablet.

 So how can this technology help with retailers’ pain points?
 Let’s see.
 Here are the things that digital marketing agencies hear from businessmen working in retail most often:

-Brand loyalty or the desire of customers to buy the same product again and again.
+Brand loyalty or the desire of customers to buy the same product over and over again depends.
 Brand loyalty depends on the degree of customer engagement.
-If they don’t feel the connection- they might leave.
+If they don’t feel a connection- they might leave.

 But what on earth is this customer engagement?
 The first thing you must understand is that customer engagement is a value for a brand.
 It’s the unique capability of a brand or a service to please customers and to obtain their mindshare.
-I would rephrase it in a simpler way: it’s the attention and time customers pay to the brand before or after purchase.
+I would rephrase it in a simpler way: it’s the attention and time customers spend with the brand before or after purchase.

 Second, users’ engagement is particularly important for the B2C sector because when customers engage with the brand, they join a brand community ( consciously or subconsciously).
 Customers’ engagement is a guarantee that after drinking the milk and throwing the package away, your client will choose the same package of milk in a supermarket again after a week.
 It can be a pair of jeans or a new shampoo, it doesn’t matter.
 New Look created one of the most effective augmented reality applications to target Middle East students and had very promising results in terms of brand loyalty:

-This AR app helps users to create “a unique look” combining different pieces of clothes.
+This app helps users to create “a unique look” combining different pieces of clothes.